RayBB/openlibrary-docs/Git-Cheat-Sheet.md

 | --- |
 | Rebasing is the equivalent of "lifting" all the commits in your branch, and placing them on top of the latest master.
 It effectively changes the *base* of your branch/commits. |

-3. Make your edits and commit (same as steps 7-9 in the Getting Started flow)
+3. Make your edits and commit (same as steps 7-9 in the Main Git flow flow)

 ## Commit History Manipulation